Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Abstract

 \section{Abstract}

 Achieving satisfying performance in machine translation on domains for which there is no training data is challenging.
-Traditional domain adaptation is not suitable for addressing such zero-resource domains because it relies on in-domain parallel data.
-We show that document-level context can be used to capture domain generalities when in-domain parallel data is not available.
+Traditional supervised domain adaptation is not suitable for addressing such zero-resource domains because it relies on in-domain parallel data.
+We show that when in-domain parallel data is not available, access to document-level context enables better capturing of domain generalities compared to only having access to a single sentence.
+Having access to more information provides a more reliable domain estimation.
 We present two document-level Transformer models which are capable of using large context sizes and we compare these models against strong Transformer baselines.
 We obtain improvements for the two zero-resource domains we study.
-We additionally present experiments showing the usefulness of large context when modeling multiple domains at once.
+We additionally provide an analysis where we vary the amount of context and look at the case where in-domain data is available.